May 5, 2022

 What is Hyperledger?

-Imagine that a series of large companies and entities come together to make common development in open blockchain and promote the ecosystem.
-Well, that's exactly what Hyperledger is.
+Imagine a group of large companies and entities working together to develop open blockchain technology and promote the ecosystem.
+That's essentially what Hyperledger is.

 What is Hyperledger?